julianoalvescode/julianoalvescode/README.md

 ### Hi there 👋, my name is Juliano Alves
 #### I'm Front-end Developer
-Hello brother, my name is Juliano Alves but you can call me Blackbeard.
+Hello there, my name is Juliano Alves but you can call me Blackbeard.
 I'm a Fullstack Developer but with focus on Front-end for a few years now.

 Skills: ANGULAR JS & TS / REACT JS & TS / GATSBY / NEXT.JS / NODE JS & TS / ADOBE AEM | JS / HTML5 / CSS3